 In 2014, Florida rolled out the Statewide Managed Medicaid Care Long Term Care program, which replaces all of the state’s HCBS (Home and Community Based Services) Medicaid Waivers.
 Under SMMC-LTC, a broad range of care services and non-care support are provided to financially and medically eligible persons.
 Benefits include personal care assistance, home-delivered meals, respite care, home modifications, and many others.
 Some services, such as personal care assistance and attendant nursing care, can be participant directed.
 This means program participants are able to hire, train, and manage the caregiver of their choice, including relatives.

 Financially, Florida Medicaid considers both the income and assets (resources) of applicants.
-For an individual applicant in 2019, monthly income cannot exceed $2,313, which is 300% of the Federal Benefit Rate.
-If married, a couple's monthly income must be less than $4,626.
-Assets, which do not include a home (valued up to $585,000) or primary vehicle, must be valued at less than $2,000, or $3,000, for an individual and couple, respectively.
+For an individual applicant in 2020, monthly income cannot exceed $2,349, which is 300% of the Federal Benefit Rate.
+If married, and both spouses are applicants, their monthly income must be less than $4,698.
+Assets, which do not include a home (valued up to $595,000) or primary vehicle, must be valued at less than $2,000, or $3,000, for an individual and couple (both spouses applying), respectively.
 Note that if one spouse is entering a nursing home or receiving long-term home and community based services, the other spouse is allowed to hold assets greater than that amount.
-As of 2019, this figure can be as much as $128,640 and is called a community spouse resource allowance.
+As of 2020, this figure can be as much as $128,640 and is called a community spouse resource allowance.

 It is also important to note that persons with income and resources over these limits can still become eligible for Medicaid in Florida.
-Working with a Medicaid planning professional, monthly income more than the limit can be allocated to income trusts.
+Working with a Medicaid planning professional, monthly income greater than the limit can be allocated to income trusts.
 And some financial assets in excess of the limit can be converted into exempt assets.
 For individuals that are near the financial limits, it is strongly recommended they consult with a Medicaid planning professional before application to ensure the best possibility of acceptance into Medicaid.